Aaronovitch Administers the Hatchet

 - March 23, 2015

-I haven’t read Lucas’ book, but Aaronovitch clearly read it with the sole intention of writing a hatchet job, and boy, has he delivered one.
+I haven’t read Lucas’ book, but Aaronovitch clearly read it with the intention of writing a hatchet job, and boy, has he delivered.
 The full piece is subscriber only, but some excerpts will give you a flavour.
 It begins like this:

 Maybe I’m being oversensitive here but I can’t help sensing just a teeny-weeny bit of male condescension in that ‘nice Green female’ parody, which bears no resemblance whatsoever to the Caroline Lucas that I’ve seen.
 And then there is this

 It is a tome untroubled by doubt or admission of error and free of anything as necessarily complicating as wit.
 There is, in short, not a reflective passage in it….It is not as though Lucas is alive to her own contradictions.
 In fact, she glides over them.

 Anyone familiar with Aaronovitch’s work is likely to find this amusing, in a very, very dry kind of way, because I have yet to see any evidence that Aaronovitch has ever been troubled by doubt or admission of error or any awareness of his own contradictions